JakartaLaw/dypa_termpaper/README.md

 # Installing Kernel

-Use pipenv to install dependencies
+Use pipenv to install dependencies:
+- Navigate to the root directory of this folder.
+The **Pipfile** should be located at your path.
+- Run the command: `pipenv install Pipfile` to install the python dependencies

+Installing the kernel:
-Run following command in terminal: `pipenv run python -m ipykernel install --user --name=datascience --display-name "Python 3 (dypa-termpaper)`
+- Run following command in terminal: `pipenv run python -m ipykernel install --user --name=datascience --display-name "Python 3 (dypa-termpaper)`

 # Motivation